Sweet Pickled Peaches (or Nectarines)

-So when my grandma (other side of the family) showed up with a 10-pound bag of not-quite-ripe nectarines picked from her tree, I knew immediately what must be done.
+So when my grandma (other side of the family) showed up with a 10-pound bag of not-quite-ripe nectarines picked from her tree, I knew immediately what I would do with them.
 This recipe is a great way to use not-quite-ripe fruit.
-As soon as the syrup started boiling, filling the kitchen with a very familiar sweet-sour cinnamon smell, I knew I was doing the right thing.
+As soon as the syrup started boiling, filling the kitchen with a very familiar sweet-sour cinnamon smell, I knew I made the right decision.

 - 7 pounds peaches or nectarines

 - Pare the peaches if you want (not necessary with nectarines).

 - Poke a whole clove into each peach; use two cloves per peach if they’re big’uns.

 - Combine sugar, vinegar, and cinnamon in a large pot and bring to boil, covered, over high heat.
 Boil 5 minutes.